 In 2017, the World Health Organization (WHO) reported than 1 in 10 medical products in developing nations are substandard or falsified.
 However, the ongoing COVID-19 pandemic has exposed how widespread the problem is and countries developed and developing alike, have seen a continuous rise in reports.
 The parallel ‘infodemic’ we are witnessing with the rampant spread of misinformation and medical shortages has created an ecosystem where criminals can capitalise on peoples’ fears and sell falsified COVID-19 treatments, vaccines and even ‘cures’.
 Fight the Fakes released a statement to address this and also created a hub to highlight the great work our partner organisations are doing to tackle this.
 In collaboration with our partner the International Council of Nurses (ICN), we also published an op-ed to highlight the importance of investing in nurses and the broader health workforce to protect communities against fake medicines, particularly during the COVID-19 pandemic.

 Particularly in 2019, Fight the Fakes transitioned from being a predominantly social media and media campaign to gaining considerable recognition among global health stakeholders and in global health policy spheres.
-On the side-lines of the 2019 World Health Assembly, we held a highly successful event to spotlight digital innovations being used to combat falsified medicines.
+On the side-lines of the 2019 World Health Assembly, along with our academic chapter UCL Fight the Fakes, we held a highly successful event to spotlight digital innovations being used to combat falsified medicines.
 Over 150 participants attended from all over the world, and our dedicated hashtag #FightTheFakes became the number 1 trending tweet in Geneva, further amplifying our key message.

 Looking ahead the campaign is eager to engage in policy dialogues, facilitate educational reform to train the health workforce and have a stronger presence in the global health sphere.
 To effectively combat the rising issue of substandard and falsified medicines, a global response is essential.
 All relevant stakeholders must engage in collaborative partnerships to educate health care professionals and the public, secure the safety of medical supply chains, implement regulatory frameworks, and enact laws to protect communities from counterfeit medical products.